Bug Out Location: How To Find One You Can Afford

 • Can you grow food to support chickens?

-• How prevalent is wild game or fish?
+• How plentiful is the wild game or fish in the area?

 ↓ Why did I buy land in West Virginia as my bug out location? ↓